burrowers/garble/README.md

 ### Literal obfuscation

-Using the `-literals` flag causes literal expressions such as strings to be replaced with more complex variants, resolving to the same value at run-time.
+Using the `-literals` flag causes literal expressions such as strings to be replaced with more complex expressions, resolving to the same value at run-time.
 This feature is opt-in, as it can cause slow-downs depending on the input code.

-Literal expressions used as constants cannot be obfuscated, since they are resolved at compile time.
-This includes any expressions part of a `const` declaration.
+Literals used in constant expressions cannot be obfuscated, since they are resolved at compile time.
+This includes any expressions part of a `const` declaration, for example.

 ### Tiny mode

-When the `-tiny` flag is passed, extra information is stripped from the resulting Go binary.
-This includes line numbers, filenames, and code in the runtime that prints panics, fatal errors, and trace/debug info.
-All in all this can make binaries 2-5% smaller in our testing, as well as prevent extracting some more information.
+With the `-tiny` flag, even more information is stripped from the Go binary.
+Position information is removed entirely, rather than being obfuscated.
+Runtime code which prints panics, fatal errors, and trace/debug info is removed.
+All in all, this can make binaries 2-5% smaller.

 With this flag, no panics or fatal runtime errors will ever be printed, but they can still be handled internally with `recover` as normal.
 In addition, the